Five Star and Urban Waters Restoration Grant Program - 2019

-The National Fish and Wildlife Foundation (NFWF) announces 59 grant awards totaling $2.2 million to restore wildlife habitat and urban waters in 30 states and the District of Columbia.
-See the press release that contains a full listing of the 2018 grant winners.
+The National Fish and Wildlife Foundation (NFWF) announces 46 grant awards totaling $1.7 million to restore wildlife habitat and urban waters in 22 states and the District of Columbia.
+See the press release that contains a full listing of the 2019 grant winners.
+Exit

 EPA and the Urban Waters Federal Partnership are proud to co-sponsor the Five Star and Urban Waters Restoration Grants Program.
 This program seeks to develop community capacity by providing modest assistance to diverse local partnerships for river, wetland, riparian, forest and coastal restoration, and wildlife conservation.
 Water monitoring, stormwater management, sourcewater protection, urban tree canopy restoration, and projects designed to prevent trash from entering waterways are just some of the types of projects that are awarded grants.